How to Check MacBook Battery Health (with Long-Term Review)

 Battery health screenshot showing Maximum capacity

-How to check your MacBook’s charge cycle number
+How to check MacBook charge cycle

 You can check the charge cycles of your MacBook using the System Information panel.